developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/about/index.md

 ## `IMPORTANT`

-**EMDK for Android versions 7.6, 8.0 and 9.0 are functionally equivalent and interchangeable; any of these desktop versions can target any device version**.
+**EMDK for Android versions 7.6, 8.0 and 9.0 are functionally equivalent and interchangeable; any of these desktop versions can target any of these device versions**.
 Zebra publishes identical documentation for these versions to help avoid confusion when it's possible that identical EMDK software could be found with different version numbers on different devices.
 For example, devices built on Zebra's SDM660 platform can contain either EMDK-A 7.6 or EMDK-A 8.0.

 -----